-Avenue North – Mixed-Use Redevelopment
+Avenue North Mixed-Use Redevelopment

-headquarters of the U.S. Operations of AstraZeneca.
-The Avenue North project will create approximately 1.86 million square feet of office, residential, retail, restaurant, and hotel and conference accommodations on the 80-acre campus located at the intersection of Concord Pike (US Route 202) and Powder Mill Road in Fairfax for AstraZeneca and other future tenants.
+Avenue North is a mixed-use redevelopment of the former AstraZeneca North Campus that was originally envisioned as a 1.814 million square foot corporate headquarters of the U.S. Operations of AstraZeneca.
+The Avenue North project will create approximately 1.864 million square feet of office, residential, retail, restaurant, and hotel and conference accommodations on the 72-acre campus located at Concord Pike (US Route 202) and Powder Mill Road in Fairfax, Wilmington, Delaware for AstraZeneca, ChristianaCare, Solenis, and other future tenants.

 The $400 million Avenue North mixed-use redevelopment will add about 113,275 square feet of office space to the existing 860,000 square feet.
 The project will create 360 apartments, a 12,000 square foot fitness center, 10,000 square foot day care facility, a 200-room hotel and conference center, and 45,000 square feet for restaurants and 182,753 for retail use.
 Phase I construction of a structured, 7-story parking garage to serve the parking needs of current and future tenants was completed in June 2020.
 A stormwater channel restoration project that created a striking feature for the property was completed in September 2020.
 Site infrastructure is currently under construction.

 Landmark was engaged by Delle Donne & Associates to assist them and their design team of Bernardon, EDiS, Tarabicos & Grosso in creating a development that would not only meet the criteria of the zoning classification, but would also provide customer-based services that large corporate tenants demand today in order to attract talent for research and development in the biotech and medical arenas.
 This demand includes office, residential, retail, restaurant, and hotel accommodations all within a walkable environment.